September 1 – Conductor and Accompanist

 Annual Report sent to CTSWS Assistant

 All templates and reports are available for download from Google Drive.
 Click the link below to download the zipped file to your computer.
 All templates are also linked within the directions below.
-Please email Circle the State Co-Chairs, Ashlynn Dickinson and Beth Polston, with further questions.
+Please email Circle the State Co-Chairs, Sarah Green and Ashlynn Dickinson, with further questions.

 Region Coordinator Requirements